W E B I N A R

 Join school safety, community, and law enforcement leaders for a practical look at how one district is working upstream to protect students, reduce violence, and strengthen school safety through early intervention and collaboration.

-In this session, Nick Caputo (Lynchburg City Schools, VA), Sara Weir (AAA Club Alliance), and Officer Robert Sacks (Lynchburg Police Department SRO Unit) will share how Lynchburg City Schools partnered with a national community organization to build a mentorship-based safety program focused on trust, positive adult relationships, and early intervention.
-The discussion will focus on what this looks like in practice and what other schools can realistically adapt in their own communities.
+In this session, Nick Caputo (Lynchburg City Schools, VA), Sara Weir (AAA Club Alliance), Officer Robert Sacks (Lynchburg Police Department SRO Unit), and Christopher M. Sumner, Ph.D.
+(Lynchburg City Schools, VA) share how Lynchburg City Schools partnered with AAA Club Alliance to build a mentorship-based safety program focused on trust, positive adult relationships, and early intervention in an effort to mitigate gang recruitment.

 Nick Caputo is the Lynchburg City Schools Division Coordinator for School Safety & Security, with extensive experience in physical security, crisis management, and the development of technology-driven safety infrastructure.
 He is committed to fostering safe, supportive learning environments by integrating advanced systems such as IP Network camera systems, AI-driven analytics, firearm detection, interactive maps, mass notification systems, and physical security measures.